 I always say that the set up and decor of your home can have a huge effect on your overall health.
 While there is actual science to back it up (like photosynthesis, for example), plant decor is no exception!

-At MK On the Run we love everything that looks good and makes you better at the same time, so here are 7 Indoor Plants that Improve Health and Look Really Good!
+On this blog, we love everything that looks good and makes you better at the same time, so here are 7 Indoor Plants that Improve Health and Look Really Good!

 8 Indoor Plants that Improve Health

 I've always loved Aloe plants- we had a few in my home growing up.
 This plant helps to remove harmful pollutants in the air and gives back a lot of oxygen.
 Like other succulents, its very easy to maintain and is such a nice touch on a shelf!

 The Aloe Vera plant is even cooler to have around, because the water it stores in its leaves can be used as a gel with various healing properties.
 It can be used to accelerate healing of sores and sun burns, is thought to help skin and prevent wrinkles, and people even use it to treat dental plaque.
 It may even have benefits when consumed!